mantidproject/mantid/Code/Mantid/docs/source/algorithms/PawleyFit-v1.rst

     The lattice parameter was refined to a = 5.431205 +/- 1.6e-05
     The deviation from the actual parameter (a=5.4311946) is: 1e-05 This difference corresponds to 0.63 standard deviations.
+    The reduced chi square of the fit is: 1.04

 .. testcleanup:: ExPawleySilicon